Idearia/php-logger/README.md

 To customize the logger, you can either:

 - extend the class and override the static properties or
-- setting the static properties at runtime.
+- set the static properties at runtime.

 In the following examples, we adopt the second approach.